How to start planning for a baby

 The funny thing about babies is they don’t stay babies for long.
 They grow up, start school, raid your fridge and eventually start asking you for the car keys.
 And raising youngsters in Australia isn’t cheap.
 Latest figures show that the cost of raising two kids for a typical middle-income family is $812,000 – from birth until they leave home2.

-If you’re thinking ahead and looking into the costs of child care in this country, you may want to brace yourself.
-According to a 2014 report, Australian child care costs have jumped 150 per cent in the past decade – with only tobacco and electricity prices soaring at a quicker rate.
+If you’re thinking ahead and looking into the costs of child care in this country, brace yourself.
+According to a 2014 report, Australian child care costs have jumped 150 per cent in the past decade.
 For ‘long day’ child care, this can translate to as much as $170 a day per child3.

 Planning ahead for the birth

-In the early stages of planning for a baby, you’ll be thinking dreamy thoughts about things like which baby shops to visit, where you’ll take the little one for walks in the pram and whether Jenna is a nicer name than Sara.
-What you may not be thinking about are the many details (and costs) of giving birth to your little bundle of joy.
+In the early stages of planning for a baby, you’ll be thinking dreamy thoughts.
+Which baby shops to visit, where you’ll take the little one for walks and whether Jenna is a nice name.
+You may not be thinking about the many details (and costs) of giving birth to your little bundle of joy.
 Have you considered how and where you want to give birth?
 Your ‘model of care’ options will depend on where you live, and might include:

 Public hospital, with on-duty obstetrician or midwife